giacomobattiston/nonmonotonic_rescurse/README.md

 - [Introduction](#technology_conflict)
 - [Folder structure](#folder-structure)

-# technology_conflict
+# nonmonotonic_rescurse

 Collaborators: Giacomo Battiston, Matteo Bizzarri and Riccardo Franceschin

-Replication files for the paper "Third parties and the non-monotonicity of the resource curse: Evidence from US military influence and oil value"
+Replication files for the paper "Third parties and the non-monotonicity of the resource curse: Evidence from US military influence and oil value."

 ## Folder structure